 Company: ABC Law Firm

-- Increase business for the form
+- Increase business for the firm

-- Demonstrate his value to form owners
+- Demonstrate his value to his managers and the firm directors

-Goals that affect buying behaviour:
+Goals that affect buying behavior:

 - Know they need help managing new accounts and leads

 - Have a vision for what they want

 - Satisfied with the status quo

 - Older staff may be more resistant to adopt new technology

 - What is their level of involvement